top of page

 Local landowners will largely not be impacted by these projects.
 Restoring the natural hydrology of the floodplain by reconnecting the Klamath River to the LKLNWR will require directing water as a means of flood control.
 This means the potential need for levees, dikes, or other control systems to ensure the water’s path.

 KDD landowners may choose to participate in converting their property to temporary or permanent wetlands.
 By doing so, landowners will help reinforce the floodplain reconnection, potentially raising shallow groundwater, and help create habitat for birds and/or fish.
-This project will include incentives for landowners who choose to do this conversion.
-This could include fish screening for those who are not creating fish-friendly habitats, or a habitat conservation plan (HCP) to protect landowners from liability should a threatened or endangered species end up on their property as a result of this project.
+This project will include incentives for landowners who opt to do this This could include fish screening for those who are not creating fish-friendly habitats, or a habitat conservation plan (HCP) to protect landowners from liability should a threatened or endangered species end up on their property as a result of this project.

 We plan to study the connection between surface water and groundwater in the project area.
 It is theorized that by creating hydrologic reconnection using the footprint of the historic floodplain, this project will help better connect surface and groundwater, raise shallow groundwater, and reduce the need for irrigation.

-5. How will these projects improve resilience to drought and other predicted effects of climate change?
+6. How will these projects improve resilience to drought and other predicted effects of climate change?

 Wetlands help to mitigate drought impacts by acting like sponges - they store water and then release it to maintain river flows long after precipitation ceases for the year.
 They also help store water during large storm events that could otherwise create flood conditions.
+By restoring wetlands, we can help make flow attenuation more consistent year-round, improving the ecosystem’s resiliency to greater volatility in weather events and longer droughts.

 7. Who do I contact for more information?